Audubon: DDT, whaling, and politics

-During the post-World War II period, the NAS was consumed by the battle over the pesticide DDT.
+During the post–World War II period, the NAS was consumed by the battle over the pesticide DDT.
 As early as 1960, the society circulated draft legislation to establish pesticide control agencies at the state level.
-In 1962 the publication of Silent Spring by long-time Audubon member Rachel Carson gave the campaign against "persistent pesticides" a huge national forum.
+In 1962 the publication of the book Silent Spring by long-time Audubon member Rachel Carson gave the campaign against "persistent pesticides" a huge national forum.
 Following her death in 1964, the NAS established a fund devoted strictly to the various legal fights in the war against DDT.

 Today, Audubon selects outstanding women in conservation to receive its prestigious Rachel Carson Award.
-Honorees include Bette Midler, founder of the New York Restoration Project; Dr. Sylvia Earle, oceanographer and founder of Deep Search International; Majora Carter, Founder and Executive Director of Sustainable South Bronx; actress and conservation activist Sigourney Weaver, and NRDC President Frances Beinecke.
+Honorees include Bette Midler, singer, actress, and founder of the New York Restoration Project; Dr. Sylvia Earle, oceanographer and founder of Deep Search International; Majora Carter, founder and executive director of Sustainable South Bronx; actress and conservation activist Sigourney Weaver; and Natural Resources Defense Council president Frances Beinecke.

 Through the 1960s and 1970s, the society began to use its influence to focus attention on a wider range of environmental issues and became involved in developing major new environmental protection policies and laws.
 Audubon staff and members helped legislators pass the Clean Air, Clean Water, Wild and Scenic Rivers, and Endangered Species acts.
 In 1969, the society opened an office in Washington, D.C., in an effort to keep legislators informed of Audubon's priorities.

 By the 1970s, NAS had also extended to global interests.
 One area that NAS became actively involved with was whaling.
 Between 1973 and 1974 alone, the poorly regulated whaling industry had succeeded in harvesting 30,000 whales.
 But by 1985, following the 37th annual meeting of the International Whaling Commission in Bournemouth, England, which was attended by officials from the National Audubon Society and other U.S.-based environmental organizations, a worldwide moratorium on whaling was declared.
 So successful has this moratorium been in restoring populations of many whales, that "non-consumptive uses of whales" may once again be permitted in some areas.